 Copyright Information

-One of the reasons copyright law exists is to protect a creator's right to control how his or her original work is used, so I've put together the following information to help you figure out what you CAN and CAN'T do with the information on this website.
+Copyright law exists to protect a creator's right to control how his or her original work is used.
+The information below outlines what you can and can’t do when using content from this website.

 This website contains material protected under International and Federal Copyright Laws.
 Any unauthorized use of material found on this website is prohibited.
 No part of this website may be reproduced or transmitted in any form or by any means, electronic or mechanical, or by any information storage and retrieval system without express written permission from the owner.

 Most people don't realize that almost everything on the Internet is protected by copyright law.
 Some people think that if there's no copyright notice the material is free for the taking, but that's not true.
-In fact, any original material created after 2002 is automatically protected from the moment it's created; whether it has a notice or not.
+In most cases, original material is protected by copyright from the moment it is created, whether or not a copyright notice is displayed.

-Many child care programs hire a website company to take care of their website, however it's the website owner's responsibility to know where their website content comes from.
-Don't be afraid to ask where your website content comes from, because if a DMCA complaint is filed it's YOUR website and business that may suffer - not the company's website!
+Many child care programs hire a website company to manage their website.
+However, it’s still the website owner’s responsibility to know where their content comes from.
+It’s important to understand where your website content comes from, because if a DMCA complaint is filed, it’s your website and business that may be affected, not the company’s.

 Does that mean you can't use anything you find online?
 Not at all!
 Here are some situations in which you CAN legally use content from another website on your site:

-• Quote small sections of text from a website under "Fair Use".
-However, "Fair Use" is a murkey area; it's not easy to tell what's lawful and what's not.
+- Quote small sections of text from a website under "Fair Use".
+However, "Fair Use" is a complex area; it's not easy to tell what's lawful and what's not.
 When in doubt it's always safer to obtain permission from the original source.

-• Assume it's safe to use if there's no a copyright notice.
-Everything created after 2002 is under copyright protection; with or without a notice.
+- Assume it's safe to use if there's no copyright notice.
+Most original content is protected by copyright from the moment it is created, whether or not a notice is displayed.

-• Take content from several different websites and merge them together on your webpage.
-This would be infringing on the copyright of each website, which could cause a lot of trouble for you.
+- Take content from several different websites and merge them together on your webpage.
+This would be infringing on the copyright of each website, which can create legal issues.

-• Use images or graphics from another website, unless the item is clearly labeled as "freeware".
-A quick search for "freeware images" or "freeware graphics" provides many great sites .
+- Use images or graphics from another website, unless the item is clearly labeled as "freeware".
+You can find many great sources by searching for freeware images or freeware graphics.

 As a professional website designer you know (or should know) copyright law, which means you know (or should know) that you cannot copy anything from this website without permission.